U218 Singles

 U218 Singles is a greatest hits album by Irish rock band U2, released in November 2006.
 In most markets, the album contains 18 songs: 16 of their most successful and popular singles, and two new songs.
 The 17th track is a cover version of the Skids' "The Saints Are Coming", recorded with Green Day to benefit Hurricane Katrina charities.
 The 18th and closing track was a new song entitled "Window in the Skies".
 In some markets such as the United Kingdom, an extra song, "I Will Follow", was included as the opening track.
 A DVD compilation of music videos from throughout the group's career entitled U218 Videos was released concurrent to U218 Singles.

 The album debuted on the Billboard 200 albums chart on 9 December 2006 at number 12 with sales of 134,000 copies.
 It spent 45 weeks on the chart.
 Despite not being released until November 2006, it was the seventh-highest-selling album in the world that year.

 Artwork and packaging

 The art direction and design for U218 Singles was handled by Shaughn McGrath.
 Many different photographs were used in the album's packaging with front and back cover photographs taken by David Corio and Anton Corbijn, respectively with booklet photographs by Corbijn, Paul Slattery, Andrew McPherson, Colm Henry, Matt Mahurin, Pennie Smith, and Sheila Rock.
+Corio's front cover photograph shows the band on the roof of the Country Club Hotel, in Cork, Ireland in February 1980.